Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 Two additional files are necessary with the code number  '23', as the parameter file param_A23A.h and the configure file rec_3d23A.

-By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.
-For the backward differential scheme in aimpl > 0.5, a time step may be dt~1.2/wpe in order to dump out plasma oscillations at plasma frequency omega_e= wpe - small noises.
-But, dt*wce > 1 is necessary for electron tracking.
+By the implicit scheme, it is free from the Courant condition, that is, Dx(length)/Dt(time step) is not bound by the speed of light c.
+For the backward differential scheme in \aimpl > 0.5, a time step may be Dt~ 1.2/wpe in order to dump out plasma oscillations at plasma frequency
+\omega_e= wpe - for killing small noises.
+Note that Dt*wce > 1 is necessary for proper electron tracking.

 ### Execution Scripts ###